Just the Two of Us (TV series): Format

-During the week-long run each day all the celebrities perform a duet with a professional singer.
+During the weeklong run, each day, all the celebrities perform a duet with a professional singer.
 The judges then give comments on each performance.
 Once the contestants have returned to the "Green Room" (Backstage), the judges each then each give the couple a score from 1 to 10.
 The scores create a leaderboard which forms 50% of the final result, the other half comes from the public vote via telephone and text entries.

 Once the scores and votes are combined to form the final leaderboard for that day's show, the two couples at the bottom compete in a final "Sing Off", where they perform their duet again.
 Once both couples have performed their song for the judging panel, the four judges decide on who deserves to stay and cast their votes.
 The couple with the most votes from the judges leaves the show that day.

-So far there have been two series, the first won by Russell Watson and Sian Reeves and the second was won by Hannah Waterman and Marti Pellow.
+So far, there have been two series, the first won by Russell Watson and Sian Reeves and the second was won by Hannah Waterman and Marti Pellow.

 Only four professionals have performed in both series - Natasha Hamilton, Alexander O'Neal, Jocelyn Brown and Beverly Knight.

 The panel of judges were seen as four industry professionals.
 The judges for series one were singer Lulu, singer and musician Stewart Copeland, celebrity vocal coach CeCe Sammy and radio DJ Trevor Nelson.
 In 2007 for series two, Lulu was replaced by Jackson Five star Tito Jackson.
 Sammy, Nelson and Copeland all returned for series two.
 Tara McDonald the well known UK dance vocalist was on backing vocal duty for both series.